clouddrove/terraform-aws-eks-addons/_examples/external-eks/README.md

-## examples/complete
+## examples/external-eks

-An example which shows _complete_ usage of the module.
+This example shows that, how to use terraform-aws-eks-addons module if your cluster is already created.